faberNovel/ad_localize/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/applidium/ad_localize.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## How to release a new version

+1. After all your changes are reviewed and merged
+2. Create a `release` branch
+3. Update the version in field `s.version` from file `ad_localize.gemspec`
+4. Execute `make publish`

+You may need to configure your account at step `4.` if you've never pushed any gem.
+You can find all the informations you need on [the official documentation](https://guides.rubygems.org/make-your-own-gem/#your-first-gem).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).